Akirix/dev-getting-started/Design Patterns/javascriptPromises.md

  .then will ALWAYS return the previous return result.
 It will not return anything above that return.

-From this you can see that a recipe variable is initialized before any of the promises return.
+With that in mind in the code example above, you can see that a recipe variable is initialized before any of the promises return.
 That is so the recipe that is found can be used in promises that are further down the promises chain from where it was initially found.

 #### How to Use .catch Correctly